Location-aware Single Image Reflection Removal: Related Work

-Recently, deep learning-based SIRR methods have become popular.
-These methods are data-driven and try to learn task-specific features to solve the SIRR problem in feature space.
-Fan~\etal~\cite{fan2017generic} designed a deep neural network, CEIL-Net, to first regress the edge map of the transmission layer and then reconstruct the transmission layer.
-BDN~\cite{yang2018seeing} is also a two-stage network, where the reflection layer predicted in the first stage is used as auxiliary information to guide the transmission layer reconstruction in the second stage.
-IBCLN~\cite{li2020single} proposed a recurrent network based on LSTM~\cite{hochreiter1997long} units to refine the results of predicted reflection and transmission layers iteratively.
-CoRRN~\cite{wan2019corrn} proposed a network with a feature-sharing strategy and a statistic loss to remove the strong reflections within local regions. \zd{Face reflection removal has also been studied in~\cite{wan2020face}.} Besides, various loss terms have been proposed to guided the deep neural networks to improve the SIRR results, such as perceptual loss based on VGG network, exclusion loss in gradient domain, and adversarial losses to prevent the blurring of reconstructed layers~\cite{kim2020single, li2020single, wei2019single, wen2019single, yang2018seeing, zhang2018single}.
+Recently, \cmx{many} deep-learning-based methods~\cite{fan2017generic, jin2018learning, kim2020single, li2020single, wei2019single, wen2019single, yang2018seeing, zhang2019fast, zhang2018single} \cmx{were proposed} to solve the SIRR problem by learning task-specific features.
+Fan~\etal~\cite{fan2017generic} designed a deep neural network, \cmx{called} CEIL-Net, to first regress the edge map of the transmission layer and then reconstruct the transmission layer.
+Yang~\etal~\cite{yang2018seeing} \cmx{proposed the BDN}, a multi-stage network for estimating two layers sequentially, where the reflection layer predicted in the previous stage is used as auxiliary information to guide the transmission layer reconstruction in the next stage.
+Li~\etal~\cite{li2020single} \cmx{proposed the IBCLN method}, which is an LSTM based recurrent network for concurrently refining the results of the predicted reflection and transmission layers.
+Wan~\etal~\cite{wan2019corrn} \cmx{proposed} a feature-sharing strategy and a statistical loss for removing the strong reflections within local regions. \cmx{They further proposed to study the face reflection removal problem in~\cite{wan2020face}.} \cmx{Zhang~\etal~\cite{zhang2019fast} proposed to explore the edge hints in the user-specified regions to separate the reflection and transmission layers.} \cmx{Some methods proposed to generate more representative training data.
+Jin~\etal~\cite{jin2018learning} proposed multiple data generation models.

-The construction of the SIRR dataset is critical to the success of deep learning-based reflection removal methods.
-To this end, Jin~\etal~\cite{jin2018learning} proposed multiple data generation models.
 Wen~\etal~\cite{wen2019single} proposed SynNet to generate images with reflections beyond linearity.
 Wei~\etal~\cite{wei2019single} introduced an alignment-invariant loss to utilize the misaligned images as the real-world training dataset.
-Recently, Kim~\etal~\cite{kim2020single} proposed a physics-based rending method to render images with reflections, the proposed method considers the reflection and refraction of light in glasses to obtain realistic rendering results. \footnote{Code and the pre-trained model: \href{https://github.com/zdlarr/Location-aware-SIRR}{https://github.com/zdlarr/Location-aware-SIRR}}
+Kim~\etal~\cite{kim2020single} proposed a physics-based rendering method to render realistic images with reflections.} \cmx{Unlike these methods, this paper explores how to incorporate the location information of reflections into the network for controlling the feature flow.}

+\cmx{Many loss terms were used to boost the SIRR performance~\cite{kim2020single, li2020single, wei2019single, wen2019single, yang2018seeing, zhang2018single}, \eg, the VGG-based perceptual loss, exclusion loss in the gradient domain, and adversarial loss to prevent the blurring effects.
+In this paper, a new composition loss without using the GT reflection-dominated region masks is proposed to train our RDM.}